osg-htc/virtual-school-2021/docs/materials/checkpoint/part1-ex1-checkpointing.md

         :::console
         user@server $ ./fibonacci.py 10

     If you run it, what happens?
+(Due to the 30-second delay, be patient.)
     Can you explain its behavior?
     What happens if you run it again, without changing any files in between?
+Why?

 ## Preparing to run